 June 10 – November 6, 2016.
-Gearing up for a creative exhibit coming next summer!
-A Steampunk display with reflection on recycled gears and parts commonly found in the automotive industry repurposed into both an artistic and functional form.
+A creative exhibit geared for summer fun!
+A Steampunk display with reflection on recycled gears and parts commonly found in the automotive industry re-purposed into both an artistic and functional form.

 What is Steampunk?
 Steampunk: refers to a subgenre of science fiction and sometimes fantasy that incorporates technology and aesthetic designs inspired by 19th-century industrial steam-powered machinery.read more